hpi-studyu/studyu/CONTRIBUTING.md

 3. In [`docker/supabase/`](docker/supabase), run `docker compose up` to launch Supabase.
 4. In [`docker/`](docker), run `docker compose -f docker-compose-proxy.yml
-   up` to the nginx reverse proxy.
+   up` to launch the nginx reverse proxy.

 If you use [`kitty terminal`](https://sw.kovidgoyal.net/kitty/), with remote control enabled and the splits layout, you can omit steps 2-4 and instead run